 You may need a tilt table test if you have recurring fainting and other causes were ruled out.

 Syncope, or fainting, may be caused by various medical problems.
 Syncope may occur rarely to frequently, depending on the cause.
 Some causes of syncope may include:

 Vasovagal syndrome (also called neurocardiogenic syncope).
 This is a sudden drop in blood pressure with or without a decrease in heart rate.
 It’s caused by an exaggerated response of nerves that control the heart and blood vessels.

 Arrhythmia.
 This is when a heart rate is too slow, too fast, or is irregular.
 When this happens, the heart can’t get enough blood flow to the body.

 Structural heart disease (problems of the heart muscle or valves).
 Enlargement of the heart muscle or malfunction of one or more of the heart valves may block blood flow within the heart.

 Heart attack (also called myocardial infarction or MI).
 This is damage to the heart muscle due to insufficient blood supply.

-There may be other reasons for your doctor to advise a tilt table procedure.
+There may be other reasons for your healthcare provider to advise a tilt table test.

-What are the risks of the tilt table procedure?
+What are the risks of the tilt table test?